-The financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Companies Act 71 of 2008 except for the adoption of new accounting standards.
+The financial statements have been prepared in accordance with International Financial Reporting Standards and the requirements of the Companies Act 71 of 2008.
 The accounting policies have been applied consistently compared to the prior year.

 Full details of the financial position, results of operations and cash flows of the company are set out in these financial statements.